kawaiidesune/Starkers/README.md

 # Starkers
-Originally created by Viewport Industries, Ltd.
+Currently maintained by Véronique Bellamy (@kawaiidesune).
+Originally created by Elliot Jay Stocks (@elliotjaystocks) and Keir Whitaker (@keirwhitaker), formerly of Viewport Industries, Ltd.
-Currently maintained by Véronique Bellamy.

 ## What is Starkers?
 Starkers is a bare bones theme for WordPress and is compatible with WordPress 4.9.8.
 It is created to be a starting point for a theme designer.
 It's free of all style, presentational elements, and non-semantic markup.
 In other words, Starkers is a perfect 'blank slate' for all your WordPress projects.